ABOG 2022 Certifying Exam CandidatesDECEMBER Exam Candidates

 Test Taking Tip:

 You must pass the exam by December 16th, and you get a total of five attempts.
-SIGN UP FOR THE EXAM NOW for the day after our November review course.
-The written exam is on the computer.
-Many of you have never taken an exam on the computer and it’s not the same as a beloved written.
-Your old friend, the pencil, is obsolete.
-Do not wait until the day of the exam to discover this.
 Go to www.pearsonvue.com/abog ahead of time for a tutorial to familiarize yourself with how to take an exam on the computer.
 If you’re still not one to be ill-prepared, try out our computerized Q Banks questions.
 These are 50 multiple choice single best answer questions covering multiple OB/GYN topics.

-AOBOG Recertification Written Exam, Osteopathic Continuous Certification in Obstetrics & Gynecology (OCC)
+AOBOG Recertification Qualifying Exam, Osteopathic Continuous Certification in Obstetrics & Gynecology (OCC)

-For those wanting to score big on their CREOGs or to explode out of the gate for your written board exam, come to our November 18-22, 2020 Virtual Board Review Course.
+For those wanting to score big on their CREOGs or to explode out of the gate for your written board exam, we recommend our Written Exam Online Learning Prep Course.
 This is an excellent opportunity to gather your exam-focused study material and let us put you on a customized study plan for the next five months.
 If you’re taking the OSCE Applied Exam, we highly recommend our Audiovisual Course Recordings.
 We offer over 42 hours of high-yield, exam-focused recordings including OB, ONC, Urogyn, Primary Care, Periop, OFC GYN and REI topics.
 You also get a 1-year subscription to our audiovisual recordings using ABC's LMS system, Litmos, and easier access with the free mobile app.